How Much Does it Cost to Charge an Electric Car?

 Public Charging

-The other way you’re likely to charge your EV is via public charging infrastructure.
+The other way you’re likely to charge your EV is via public charging infrastructure, especially if you’re on a longer road trip.
 Many EV owners find convenient public chargers using NRCan’s charging locator or apps such as PlugShare.

 The same types of Level 2 EV chargers you’ll use at home can often be found in public spaces such as malls or parks.
 These charge at a similar rate, meaning they’re intended for drivers who will stay for a few hours.
 Sometimes, these stations offer free charging.
 In other cases, you may be charged a small fee, often roughly $1.00 per hour (so not far off what you’d pay at home).
 However, because it’s still relatively slow, this isn’t always convenient.

-If you need to juice up faster, look for DC fast charging, also known as Level 3 charging.
+If you need to juice up more quickly, look for EV charging stations that offer DC fast charging, also known as Level 3 charging.
 This is the EV equivalent of stopping at a gas station: you arrive with a nearly depleted battery and plug in to recover your charge relatively quickly, then you move on.
-Most EV drivers will spend 30 minutes to an hour at a Level 3 fast charger and will be billed for the time their cars are connected.
+Most EV drivers will spend 30 minutes to an hour at a Level 3 fast charger to get the driving range they require and will be billed for the time their cars are connected.

 Not all Level 3 chargers are created equal.
 The Tesla supercharger network uses a proprietary system that’s exclusive to Tesla vehicles (at least for now) and has outputs of 72 kW, 150 kW, or 250 kW.
 Most other public Level 3 chargers use universal EV connectors, such as CCS, which is the present-day standard, or CHAdeMO, an older style of connector that is becoming obsolete.
 Stations with these connectors range in output from 50 kW to as high as 350 kW, though most cars are not yet capable of accepting the highest speeds.
 The actual speed of delivery can be affected by external factors, most notably ambient temperature, because charging is less efficient when it’s very hot or very cold.

-Level 3 EV charging is typically billed by the minute with prices ranging from 15 to 57 cents per minute depending on location, network, and station speed.
-As an example, a B.C. driver stopped at a Petro-Canada charging station will pay 0.27/minute.
-If the car’s charge takes 45 minutes to go from 10 to 80 percent, the driver will pay $12.15 plus taxes (some networks may also charge fees).
-In most EVs, this charge time would add an average of 200 to 300 kilometres of range.
+In terms of costs, since February 2023, level 3 EV DC charging can be billed by the amount of energy used rather than the previous method of by-the-minute charging.
+As an example, a B.C. driver stopped at a Petro Canada charging station will pay 0.50/minute.
+If the car’s charge takes 45 minutes to go from 10 to 80 percent, the driver will pay $22.50 plus taxes (some networks may also charge fees).

 Don't be Caught by Idling Fees